jberghoef/wagtail-tag-manager/README.md

 This package attempts to ease the implementation of tags by the new ePrivacy rules as defined by the European Union.
-I urge you to read about these new rules and ensure you are properly configuring your tags for both the analytical and traceable variants.
+I urge you to read about these new rules and ensure you are properly configuring your tags.
 This package is free and the author can not be held responsible for the correctness of your implementation, or the assumptions made in this package to comply with the new ePrivacy regulation.

 Read more about the [ePrivacy Regulation](https://ec.europa.eu/digital-single-market/en/proposal-eprivacy-regulation).